catalpainternational/field_updater/README.md

-This will send If-Match or If-Unmodified-Since header with the value passed, enabling the endpoint to return status 412 The component will start sending If-Match if your endpoint returns an ETag header, unless you pass if_match=False The component will start sending If-Unmodified-Since headers if you endpoint returns a Last-Modified header, unless you pass if_unmodified_since=False
+This will send If-Match or If-Unmodified-Since header with the value passed, enabling the endpoint to return status 412 The component will start sending If-Match if your endpoint returns an ETag header, unless you pass if_match=False The component will start sending If-Unmodified-Since headers if your endpoint returns a Last-Modified header, unless you pass if_unmodified_since=False

 `{% field_updater submit_url=submit_url attribute_name=attribute_value if_match='an_etag' %}`